misbah144/Python-Data-Analytics-Master/README.md

 ## PDF Extraction

-The government report that we will process can be downloaded from the following url: https://www.gob.mx/primerinforme

-For your convenience I have added the PDF file in the data folder.
+For  convenience I have added the PDF file in the data folder.

 Extracting text from PDF files is a bit unreliable, you lose the original formatting and there are times you don't get any text at all.